 What do you do when those damn pesky facts keep throwing cold water on your precious, precious Bronze Age superstitions?
 Why, just rewrite the law so that no facts can be taught in classrooms, ever.
+There is always an option of classroom rental Singapore, though, for those who’s against this policy.

 This is the goal of HB 2211 — named, with typical Christian-martyr self-absorption, the “Religious Viewpoints Antidiscrimination Act” — in Oklahoma, which essentially allows any stupid fundie student to substitute “Duhhhhh…Goddidit!!!1!” in lieu of the correct answer on any test or homework assignment, and, by law, a teacher could not grade that answer as incorrect!
 I am not shitting you!